 While days out are great, they are expensive a d there are only so many times you can go to the park.
 If you’re looking for some ways to keep the kids entertained, here are some great ways to have fun In the school holidays at home.

-Having some days with particular themes seems like a fun idea.
+Having some days with particular theme is a fun idea.
 It’s something we’ve never done before so I’m hoping the kids will enjoy the novelty.
-With a boy and a tom boy, I’m not sure how well the spa day is going to go down but I’m planning to give it a go anyway.
+With a boy and a tomboy, I’m not sure how well the spa day is going to go down but I’m planning to give it a go anyway.

 Sports Day – Set up a number of sports activities for the whole family to compete in during the day.
 You can make it as competitive as suits your family and make the “sports” as daft as you like.

 Spa Day – Relaxing baths (ideally with glow sticks), face masks, pedicures…I’m not sure how relaxing a spa day with the kids will be but worth a try.